What's Doctor Burnout Costing America?

 A previous study, which shares some of the same authors, found that 54% of doctors reported experiencing at least one symptom of burnout, from the Maslach Burnout Inventory, a validated tool for measuring burnout.

-Dyrbye says research shows that doctors find meaning in helping patients, but are taxed by systemic burdens they consider tangential to patient care.
-"Cumbersome, inefficient" electronic health record systems, increased reporting requirements, and hectic, irregular schedules cause doctors to feel that they're socially isolated and lack autonomy.
+Dyrbye says research shows that doctors find meaning in helping patients but are taxed by systemic burdens they consider tangential to patient care.
+"Cumbersome, inefficient" electronic health record systems; increased reporting requirements; and hectic, irregular schedules cause doctors to feel that they're socially isolated and lack autonomy.

 "There is a general sense of loss of meaning [to the work]," she says.